DavideBruner/msw-react/README.md

 </MockProvider>
 ```

-### useWorker and MswWorker
+### useWorker - MswWorker

 Each child of the MockProvider will have access to the worker instance.
-Either by using the `useWorker` hook, or by using the `MswWorker` component:
+Either by using the `useWorker` hook:

 ```tsx
 import { useWorker } from "msw-react";